Water resources management plan

 Our final water resources management plan technical report and data tables are available to download by clicking on the links on the right of this page.

 Overview of the plan

 The key objectives of our plan are to:

-- reduce the demand for water
+Reduce the demand for water.

-- reduce abstraction where it is required to improve river flows
+Reduce abstraction where it is required to improve river flows.

-- identify whether there is scope to transfer water to neighbouring companies
+Identify whether there is scope to transfer water to neighbouring companies.

-We have also reviewed potential changes to the yields available from our water sources, including assessing the potential impacts of climate change.
-Our analysis takes account of the work we currently have underway to more fully integrate our water supply grid and make 25 Ml/d of licence reductions to improve river flows.
+We also reviewed potential changes to the yields available from our water sources, including assessing the potential impacts of climate change.
+Our analysis took account of the work we currently have underway to more fully integrate our water supply grid and make 25 Ml/d of licence reductions to improve river flows.